-The organisers of the Biathlon World Championships 2020 have recognised that the nearby Südtirol Arena Alto Adige biathlon and cross-country skiing centre offers the perfect conditions for competitive winter sports.
+The organisers of the Biathlon Olympics 2026 have recognised that the nearby Südtirol Arena Alto Adige biathlon and cross-country skiing centre offers the perfect conditions for competitive winter sports.
 But both amateur and professional athletes get their money’s worth when cross-country skiing in the Antholz Valley when they take advantage of the amenities of the family-run 3-star superior Hotel Vierbrunnenhof.

 A cross-country skiing and biathlon centre within walking distance

 60 kilometres of cross-country ski trails wind their way through the sun-kissed yet snowy Antholz Valley.
 The Südtirol Arena Alto Adige biathlon and cross-country skiing centre uses this sports infrastructure for members and visitors who want to test their accuracy on holiday.